nginx/unit-docs/source/configuration.rst

 .. note::

-   A route step must define either :samp:`pass` or :samp:`share`, but not both.
+   A route step must define exactly one of the following: :samp:`pass`, :samp:`share`, or :samp:`proxy`.

 An example: